Ishanoic/Churn-prediction/README.md

 ## Instructions for Submission

-- The main predictions can be found in the `prediction_submission.csv` file.
 - To explore the project, run the provided Jupyter notebook and follow the steps outlined within.
 - Modify the models and preprocessing techniques to improve prediction accuracy.